Promoting Interoperability Programs: Meaningful Use

 How DPH Inspects and Certifies Health Care Facilities

-DPH's Bureau of Healthcare Quality is responsible for licensing various healthcare facilities, activities, and professionals in South Carolina and for enforcing compliance with the applicable state regulations and statutes relating to these health care facilities, activities, and professionals to protect the health, safety, and welfare of the people of South Carolina.
+DPH's Bureau of Healthcare Quality is responsible for licensing various health care facilities, activities, and professionals in South Carolina and for enforcing compliance with the applicable state regulations and statutes relating to these health care facilities, activities, and professionals to protect the health, safety, and welfare of the people of South Carolina.
 In addition, we investigate complaints and serious incidents.

 Licensing Inspections